Percona-Lab/mongoDB-workload-generator/README.md

-  PERCONALOAD_SKIP_SEED               Do not seed initial data on start (true/false) PERCONALOAD_DEBUG_MODE              Enable verbose logic logs (true/false) PERCONALOAD_USE_TRANSACTIONS        Enable transactional workloads (true/false)
+  PERCONALOAD_SKIP_SEED               Do not seed initial data on start (true/false) PERCONALOAD_DEBUG_MODE              Enable verbose logic logs (true/false) PERCONALOAD_USE_TRANSACTIONS        Enable transactional workloads (true/false) PERCONALOAD_MAX_TRANSACTION_OPS     Maximum number of operations to group into a single transaction block

  [Operation Ratios] (Must sum to ~100) PERCONALOAD_FIND_PERCENT            % of ops that are FIND